Findings on a Mammogram and Mammogram Results

 Many states in the U.S. have laws requiring health care providers to notify (send a letter to) women found to have dense breasts on a mammogram.

-Although this may seem helpful, there are no special recommendations or screening guidelines for women with dense breasts.
-However, your health care provider may suggest other types of breast imaging in addition to regular mammograms.
+Although this may seem helpful, there are no special screening guidelines for women with dense breasts.
+However, your health care provider may suggest other breast imaging in addition to regular mammograms.

 If you have any concerns about your breast density or your risk of breast cancer, talk with your health care provider.